The Nasoni: Rome's Ubiquitous Public Fountains

 Nasoni and Water in Rome Today

 In modern day Rome you can find around 2,500 public fountains which are called nasoni (big noses).
-While many don’t realize it these fountains contain clean water that is safe for drinking.
-This is the exact same water that comes out of the taps of Rome’s houses, so if you’re touring the Eternal City on a hot summer’s day there is no reason to buy bottled water just stop off at a fountain!
+While many don’t realize it, these fountains contain clean water that is safe for drinking.
+This is the exact same water that comes out of the taps of Rome’s houses, so if you’re touring the Eternal City on a hot summer day there is no reason to buy bottled water, just stop at a fountain!
 The first nasone was created in 1874 when only twenty of these fountains could be found in the city.
 If you’re in Rome any tour guide or local should be able to point you in the direction of a nasone.

 The fountain system is environmentally friendly because the constantly running water is recycled and not wasted.
 Some nasoni even have a button that needs to be pushed in order to get your drinking water.
-If you have trouble finding one of these fountains in the city try www.acea.spa.it which provides maps of nasoni in Rome.
-You can also use Google Maps to find nasoni in the city.
+If you have trouble finding one of these fountains in the city try acea.it website which provides maps of nasoni